 Ford Motor Company is a renowned American automobile giant.
 FMC outsources software development, IT & customer support to India.
 Initially, the company only shipped its back-office work such as accounting to India.
 As Ford Motor Company was pleased with the high level of quality and reliable services in India, it also set up a software development center to manage its e-commerce solutions.
 One of the directors at Ford stated that Ford was extremely pleased with the fast and efficient services handled by Indian professionals.

-CISCO – Offshore to India
+CISCO – Offshores to India

 The services in the research and development center include: